kelvinachiando/Phase-2-React-Project/README.md

 # phase-2-react-project
 # 254tours
-# Description of the project
+# Brief description of the project
  254tours is an app which helps tourists with information partaining to various attraction sites they can visit within East Africa and some other parts of the world.

  # Date of Current version